portworx/px-docs/scheduler/docker/install-standalone.md

 >**Important:**<br/>PX stores configuration metadata in a KVDB (key/value store), such as Etcd or Consul.
 If you have an existing KVDB, you may use that.
 If you want to set one up, see the [etcd example](/maintain/etcd.html) for PX.
 Ensure all nodes running PX are synchronized in time and NTP is configured

 ## Install and configure Docker

-* PX requires a minimum of Docker version 1.10 to be installed.
+* PX requires a minimum of Docker version 1.10.
 Follow the [Docker install](https://docs.docker.com/engine/installation/) guide to install and start the Docker Service.
 * You *must* configure Docker to allow shared mounts propogation.
 Please follow [these](/knowledgebase/shared-mount-propogation.html) instructions to enable shared mount propogation.
 This is needed because PX runs as a container and it will be provisioning storage to other containers.

 ## Specify storage